marcolaux/razer-stealth-late-2017-kblrefresh-linux/README.md

 When I have the computer connected to a "noname" USB-C to Displayport (incl. reverse charging capabilities) it wasn't able to suspend longer than 20 to 30 minutes or so.
 I couldn't see any entries in the journal.
 Perhaps it has something to do with the the PCIe error message.
 I will try with the **pci=nomsi** parameter in the next few days and lets see if the error is corrected.

 ## install Kernel 4.15+
-in combination with the boot parameter i915.edp_vswing=2 and kernel 4.15 the flicker is gone and I haven't seen one flicker since (after 2-3 normal work days and after that).
+in combination with the boot parameter i915.edp_vswing=2 and kernel 4.15 the flicker is gone and I haven't seen one flicker since (after a week of work and after that).

 ## install Kaby Lake firmware
 https://01.org/linuxgraphics/downloads/firmware